-EPs work with the school, often observing a child in class or at play, talking to key members of staff, looking at a child’s work and discussing plans that are in place.
+EPs work with the school, often observing a child in class or at play, talking to key members of staff, looking at a child’s work, behaviour and development and discussing plans and strategies that are in place.

 Sometimes the EP will talk with a child in a quiet area to seek their views and complete an assessment.

-The EP and key members of staff will then come up with a plan of action designed to help the child in school.
+The EP, key members of staff and sometime parents will then jointly come up with a plan of action designed to help the child in school.

-A record of the discussions and the agreed actions will be sent to the parent or carer.
+A record of the discussions and the agreed actions will be sent to the parent or carer and school.

-Work with the school will often be followed by a meeting between the parent or carer and the teaching staff.
+Work with the school will often be followed by a meeting between the EP and parent or carer.

 It is helpful to allow some time to see if the agreed action plan works out before asking for a review.